 - Several tracks on his studio albums invoke this trope as well, especially when Crazy Horse is his backing band:

 - 1969's Everybody Knows This Is Nowhere has the well-known examples of "Down by the River" (9:13) and "Cowgirl in the Sand" (10:06).

-- 1989's essentially live-in-the-studio album Ragged Glory has two tracks that exceed ten minutes ("Love to Burn" and "Love and Only Love") and an additional two that exceed seven.
+- 1989's essentially live in the studio album Ragged Glory has two tracks that exceed 10 minutes ("Love to Burn" and "Love and Only Love") and an additional two that exceed 7.

 - 1975's Zuma has "Danger Bird" (6:54) and "Cortez the Killer" (7:29, which was even longer in the studio performance).

-- 1994's Sleeps with Angels has the nearly-fifteen-minute "Change Your Mind", and two additional songs that exceed six minutes ("Blue Eden" and "Safeway Cart").
+- 1994's Sleeps with Angels has the nearly 15-minute "Change Your Mind", and two additional songs that exceed six minutes ("Blue Eden" and "Safeway Cart").